-Rare surgery to separate twins conjoined at head
+New life, apart: Brothers conjoined at head are in surgery

 The most experienced neurosurgeon of his kind in the world

-Dr. James Goodrich enters the conference room at Montefiore Medical Center carrying an assortment of those 3D replicas of the twins' brains.
+Dr. James Goodrich enters the conference room at Montefiore Medical Center carrying an assortment of those 3-D replicas of the twins' brains.

-"I've got more brains than I know what to to do with," he quips, and then takes his seat.
+"I've got more brains than I know what to to do with," he quips and then takes his seat.

-Most recently he separated a set of Syrian twins in Saudi Arabia this year.
+Most recently, he separated a set of Syrian twins in Saudi Arabia this year.

 Goodrich is the most experienced craniopagus neurosurgeon ever.
 This will mark his seventh separation surgery.
 He's consulted on 13 other conjoined twins -- all joined at the head -- around the world.

 Pushing 70 years old now, Goodrich still has the boundless energy required of a man who will operate nonstop through the day -- and the night.
 His bright gray beard makes him look more like a globetrotting archeologist, which is half right, than a pediatric neurosurgeon.
-The life-long surfer returned from Chile last week, chasing the big waves.
+The lifelong surfer returned from Chile last week, chasing the big waves.

 The McDonald boys have undergone three operations over the last year to begin the separation process.
 They've had four tissue expanders placed in their heads to expand their skin so it can be stretched and sewn back together.